kdbinsidebrains/site/_features/05-editor.md

 ### Code Analysis

-The plugin does static code analysis and shows all found error in editing file:
+The plugin does static code analysis and shows all found errors in editing file:

 ![editorAnalysis](/assets/images/features/editor/editorAnalysis.png)